Constructing Deployment Scenarios for Reserve Deliverability via Adaptive Robust Optimization: Constructing Deployment Scenarios

 {If an oracle that optimally solves ${Q}(\dot\vx_j)$ for a fixed $\dot\vx_j$ is available (step~\ref{ccg_step4}), then \eqref{2ro-reform} is solved to optimality when Algorithm~\ref{CCG_algo} converges.} In practice, however, computing ${Q}(\dot\vx_j)$ is challenging because problem~\eqref{rt_valuefunc} is a nonconvex $\max\textrm{-}\min$ problem.
 Solution approaches reformulate the problem as a mixed-integer problem or rely on heuristics\cite{zeng2013solving_two_stage}.
 Here, we use the \textit{alternating direction method} (ADM) heuristic to approximate ${Q}(\dot\vx_j)$ \eqref{rt_valuefunc}, which has been shown to perform well in similar problems \cite{lorca2014adaptive}.

 First, strong duality is applied to the inner $\min$ problem for a fixed $\dot\vx$, reformulating the $\max\textrm{-}\min$ problem into a $\max$ problem given by

-where $\vpi$ denotes dual variables of the constraints in $\Omega(\dot\vx, \vxi)$.
+where $\vpi$ denotes dual variables of the constraints in $\Omega(\dot\vx, \vxi)$ \footnote{We slightly abuse notation as \eqref{adm-inner-c2} should be omitted for the dual corresponding to \eqref{rt_c1} as it concerns an equality constraint with no feasibility slack.}.
 Second, Problem \eqref{adm-inner}, which has a bilinear objective, is solved via Algorithm~\ref{ADM_algo}.
 The algorithm relies on iteratively optimizing a relaxed linear program, where part of the decision variables are treated as constants (either $\vpi$ or $\vxi$).
 Given fixed first-stage decisions $\dot\vx$ and an initial guess $\vxi^{\textrm{init}}$, we maximize \eqref{adm-inner} over $\vpi$ (assuming $\vxi=\vxi^{\textrm{init}}$), which provides a lower bound $\texttt{LB}^Q$ (line~\ref{adm_step3}).
 Then, we maximize \eqref{adm-inner} over $\vxi\in \mathcal{U}$, while $\vpi$ is fixed at the solution, which provides an upper bound $\texttt{UB}^Q$ (line~\ref{adm_step4}). \black{The local bounds are iteratively updated until convergence ($\texttt{UB}^Q = \texttt{LB}^Q$), which is then guaranteed to be a local optimum that satisfies the Karush–Kuhn–Tucker conditions \cite{lorca2014adaptive}, or the algorithm terminates when the maximum number of iterations $L$ is reached.} \black{We set $\tilde{Q}(\dot\vx_j)$ as the average between $\texttt{UB}^Q, \texttt{LB}^Q$ and return the worst-case scenario $\vxi^{\textrm{wc}}=\vxi_l$ (line~\ref{adm_step7}).}

 The initial guess $\vxi^{\textrm{init}}$ can be critical to the convergence of Algorithm~\ref{ADM_algo}. \black{Here, we develop a heuristic that chooses as initial guesses forecast error scenarios that could aggravate congestion.
-First, we select a set of lines that are sometimes congested in DA or RT when the solution of \eqref{dsw} is followed.
+First, we select a set of lines that are congested in at least one period in DA or RT when the solution of \eqref{dsw} is followed.
 Then, for each line $l$, we find the forecast error $\vxi$ that results in the highest power flow increase in the same direction as the DA flow $\dot f_l^{e}$, obtained from \eqref{dsw}, as follows}